deNBI/cloud-portal-client/README.md

 The client can use a Gateway for starting and stopping machines which allows to use just one floating IP instead of one floating IP per Machine.
 You can read [here](ProjectGateway.md) how to setup a gateway on an OpenStack instance.
-You can also find complete scripts in the [scripts](VirtualMachineService/scripts) folder.
+You can also find complete scripts in the [gateway](gateway) folder.
 The client will provide all images with at least one tag, which will be filtered for in the cloud-api.
 Also the client provides all flavors, which will also be filtered in the cloud-api.